JGarnica22/PSlab/trackViewer/README.md

 bigWig is the format you will use mainly for sequencing data (to draw histograms with sequencing reads).
 You can obtain bw files from bam files (alignment files) with `bamCoverage`(deeptools) in Terminal.
 For that, follow these instructions:
 <br/>
 **IMPORTANT**: R running in a window system does not allow importing Bigwig files, it need thus they need to be imported from R running in Ubuntu or Mac.
+If you are using a window system check out [`HowTo_Install_R_RStudio_WLS.md`](https://github.com/patriciasolesanchez/PSlab/blob/master/HowTo's/HowTo_Install_R_RStudio_WLS.md) to install R in your Ubuntu subsystem.

 #### 0. Install tools: